Dablakbandit/spotify-playlist-downloader-with-java-gui/README.md

 ### Disclaimer:

 - This was done purely as an academic exercise.
-- This my first coding project so code is sloppy en ugly
-- I do not recommend you doing this illegally or against Spotify's terms of service.
+- I do not recommend you doing this as it may be illegal and/or against Spotify's terms of service.